ELISABETH L. CARDIELLO

 Infinitely curious, coffee loving, Brooklyn native.
 She had business cards at six and her first product on shelves at 13.
 As such, her identity formed in a way that was anything but normal.
 Her entrepreneur father ensured that on those cards, beneath her name, was the bold word “owner” and that she was empowered from a young age to think and act as such.
 She graduated from business school at the top of her class, spent time at Credit Suisse and a hedge fund, dealt with loss, found herself, found her passion, more loss, learned the meaning of post traumatic growth, started a coffee company (with a story you won’t believe!), gave two TEDx talks (#1, #2), started speaking in the US and abroad - still wondering where that shy 9 year old went...

-While growing Caffè Unimatic, Inc., she started realizing just how much her Dad taught her all those mornings sitting around the family table drinking coffee.
+While growing Caffè Unimatic, Inc., Elisabeth started realizing just how much her Dad taught her all those mornings sitting around the family table drinking coffee.
 She began using her own story as the basis for research around what gave her the confidence to start something with no guarantee it would succeed.
 This research compelled her to co-found Legacy Out Loud, to pay forward this gift of confidence to young women and help them live the phrase "what the mind can conceive, the mind can achieve."

 Currently, head-over-heels about: the power of coffee as a ritual, the universal potential it has as an agent of change, reverse engineering life starting with one's legacy and reinventing what “sales” means.
 She's famous for asking hard questions, Disney-character-like facial expressions and urging people to linger just a little longer at the table together, over coffee.
+Full bio.